 Ballater Highland Games are held every year on the second Thursday in August.

 If you are planning your next visit to Scotland then, there are several sweet spots to stay near and around Ballater.

 You will find that most hotels in Ballater are reasonably priced, however, there are many options for you to choose from.

 Our top pick for those booking hotels in Ballater is the Deeside Inn.

 If you are looking for traditional Scottish hospitality during your time in Ballater, secure your place at this AA-awarded four-star inn well in advance.

 This hotel is a golfer’s favourite as it is only a short walk away from the course.
 At the end of the day, you will find visitors here enjoying the homemade cuisine from the Deeside Inn cooks and tired tourists lounging back beside its open fires.

-If you can’t be parted with your pet during your travels, then the Alexandra Hotel is your best bet.
+If you are looking for pet friendly hotels in Ballater, then the Alexandra Hotel is your best bet.
 Furry friends are welcome at no charge, making it the ideal holiday hideaway for dog walkers that want to explore the surrounding woodlands areas and Munros.

 Visitors also rate it for its friendly service and beautiful location – what’s not to love?